krishna-waidande/krishna-waidande.github.io/cs_basic.md

 It takes 1 byte to store a single character.
 It varies according to the different operating system.

-Before moving onto char encoding let's see first what does encoding means.
+### Why 1 byte?
+There are 128 character present so to store 128 characters we need 7 bits to store it. `2^7 = 128`.

+So here we need to store the characters on the hardware but machine does not understand character.So for this we need to encode the characters into machine understandable code.

+### What is Encoding ?

-Encoding : Encoding is the process of converting data from one form to another.
+Encoding is the process of converting data from one form to another.
 There are several types of encoding, including image encoding, audio and video encoding, and character encoding.

-So what's a character encoding?
+### what's a character encoding?

 Words and sentences in text are created from characters.
 Examples of characters include the Latin letter 'á' or the Chinese ideograph '請' or the Devanagari character 'ह'.

 Characters that are needed for a specific purpose are grouped into a character set.
-To refer to characters in an unambiguous way, each character is associated with a number, called a code point
+To refer to characters in an unambiguous way, each character is associated with a number, called a **code point.**

 Basically, you can visualise this by assuming that all characters are stored in computers using a special code, like the ciphers used in [espionage](https://en.wikipedia.org/wiki/Espionage) .
 A character encoding provides a key to unlock (ie. crack) the code.

 It is a set of mappings between the bytes in the computer and the characters in the character set.
 Without the key, the data looks like garbage.

 So, when you input text using a keyboard or in some other way, the character encoding maps characters you choose to specific bytes in computer memory,